electron/website/docs/latest/tutorial/offscreen-rendering.md

 ---
 title: "Offscreen Rendering"
-description: "Offscreen rendering lets you obtain the content of a BrowserWindow in a bitmap, so it can be rendered anywhere, for example, on texture in a 3D scene.
+description: "Offscreen rendering lets you obtain the content of a BrowserWindow in a bitmap or a shared GPU texture, so it can be rendered anywhere, for example, on texture in a 3D scene.
 The offscreen rendering in Electron uses a similar approach to that of the Chromium Embedded Framework project."
 slug: offscreen-rendering
 hide_title: false
 ---